digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 If you have a garage door opener, see the I/O Linc documentation for the meaning of the `momentary` keyword (not supported/needed for other devices).

+Here are some examples for configuring X10 devices.
+Note that X10 switches/dimmers send no status updates, i.e. openHAB will not learn about switches that are toggled manually.

+    Switch x10Switch	"X10 switch" {insteonplm="A.1:X00.00.01#switch"}
+    Dimmer x10Dimmer	"X10 dimmer" {insteonplm="A.5:X00.00.02#dimmer"}
+    Contact x10Motion	"X10 motion" {insteonplm="A.3:X00.00.03#contact"}

 ## Removing devices from the Modem's link database